 KOERNER, THEODORE (1838-1892).
 Private, 20th New York Infantry, Company I. Born in Ireland, Koerner enlisted as a private on May 3, 1861, at Williamsburg, New York, mustered into the 20th New York three days later, and mustered out at New York City on June 1, 1863.
 His pension record indicates additional service in the 6th Regiment, United States Veteran Volunteer Infantry, Company C. In 1890, his application for an invalid pension was approved, certificate 844,717.
 He last lived in New York City.
 Section 21, lot 11723.

 KOHLER, FREDERICK C. (1843-1884).
 Private, 1st New York Engineers, Company H. A native New Yorker, he enlisted and mustered into Company H of the 1st New York Engineers on April 1, 1865.
 As per his muster roll, he was a boatman who was 5′ 6½” tall with hazel eyes, brown hair and a fair complexion.
 He mustered out on June 30, 1865, at Richmond, Virginia.
 Although he applied for a pension in 1871, application 170,504, he never received one.
 As per the 1883 New York City Directory, he was a photographer.
+He was likely the brother of Charles Kohler (see).
 He last lived at 2390 First Avenue in Manhattan.
 Section 147, lot 22161.

 KOLLMYER, JAMES H. (1839-1907).
 Private, 84th New York (14th Brooklyn) Infantry, Company E; 5th New York Veteran Infantry.
 On April 18, 1861, he enlisted at Brooklyn, mustered into the 14th Brooklyn a month later on May 23.
 As per his muster roll, he was absent without leave (deserted) from November 23, 1861, through February 22, 1862, and detached to the brigade rear guard from September through November 1862.
 As of April 23, 1863, he was listed as absent due to sickness and was transferred into the Invalid Corps per General Order 221 on July 1, 1863.
 Subsequently, Kollmyer was transferred into the 5th Veterans on June 2, 1864.
 In 1884, he applied for an invalid pension that was granted under certificate 285,180.
 His obituary in the Brooklyn Daily Eagle, which noted his Civil War service with the 14th Brooklyn, stated that he had never fully recovered from the wounds that he suffered in one of the early battles.
 His last residence was 488 16th Street in Brooklyn.
 His death was attributed to nephritis.
 Emma Kollmyer applied for and received a widow’s pension in 1907, certificate 644,232.
 Section 51, lot 10159.